Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

-To prove Theorems \ref{thm:caffI} and \ref{thm:caffII}, we just need to study the case when $N$ is a \hyperlink{term-cam}{concave affine $3$-manifold} with compressible boundary.
-Let $J$ be a normal subgroup of $\pi_{1}(M)$ contained in $K_{h}$.
-Let $M_J$ denote a regular cover of $M$ with developing map $\dev_J$ and the holonomy homomorphism $h_J$.
-Let $\Gamma_J$ denote the deck transformation group of $M_J$ isomorphic to $\pi_{1}(M)/J$. $h_J$ is not necessarily injective from $\Gamma_J$ to $ \SL_\pm(4, \bR)$.
-The kernel equals $K_h/J$.
-Let $N_{J}$ denote a component of the inverse image of $N$ in $M_{J}$ as in the premise.
+To prove Theorems \ref{thm:caffI} and \ref{thm:caffII}, we just need to study the case when $N$ is a \hyperlink{term-camI}{concave affine $3$-manifold} with compressible boundary.
+Let $N_{h}$ denote a component of the inverse image of $N$ in $M_{h}$ as in the premise.